Welcome to the heart of Old Montreal

 Old Montreal is full of many restaurants with beautiful decor and delicious food, right by the hotel.
 Of course, we recommend you try the Maggie Oakes, the hotel restaurant, that offers tasty cuisine with local flavors (don’t miss their AAA Canadian cuts of beef).
 We also recommend the Terrasse William Gray to witness the view of Old Montreal while sipping on a refreshing cocktail and enjoying delicious bites.

 Our neighbour Bevo makes delicious pizzas in a wood oven not to be missed.
-For an evening in a French bistro where you can taste good wine while listening to a live jazz concert, stop at Modavie.
+For an evening in an Italian trattoria where you can taste good wine and fresh pasta, stop at Jacopo.

-If you fancy delicious sushi, you should go to the Kyo Bar Japonais.
+If you fancy delicious seafood you should go to the Pincette.
 They have the largest sake list in Montreal.

 Barroco serves very good dishes with European flavors.